muratk5n/thirdwave/en/README.md

 Excessive love for immigration, wanting open-borders are likely a distorted by-product of rabid liberalism with its focus on individuality..
-To them the immigrant is expressing his/her individuality by choosing to come to a liberal country like US.
+To them the immigrant is 'expressing his/her individuality' by choosing to emigrate to a liberal country like US.
 They want to fight for the immigrant just like they fight for people's inalinable rights abroad and topple governments in their name (which actually benefit oil and weapons producers but hey it's the intent